Newport News Pays Tribute

 Addressing the assembly from the podium, Rev. Jerry Cornelius Fauntleroy, president of the Newport News Chapter of the NAACP.
 On the stage at right, Jessie M. Rattley, Peninsula Cooperative Association representative.

 (Inscription under the image in the lower right)

 Participants return from the Victory Arch rally.
 Right to left: Mayor Donald M. Hyatt (white man), Peninsula Cooperative Association representative Jessie M. Rattley (two-tone hat) and Newport News NAACP president Rev. J.C.
 Fauntleroy.

 Credits.
-This page was last revised on October 2, 2016.
-This page originally submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 207 times since then.
+This page was last revised on April 17, 2020.
+It was originally submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 271 times since then and 31 times this year.
 Photos: 1, 2, 3, 4. submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.